prometheus/docs/content/docs/introduction/comparison.md

-Kapacitor currently has no [built-in distributed/redundant options](https://github.com/influxdata/kapacitor/issues/277) for rules, alerting or notifications.
+Kapacitor currently has no [built-in distributed/redundant options](https://github.com/influxdata/kapacitor/issues/277) for rules, alerting, or notifications.
 Prometheus and the Alertmanager by contrast offer a redundant option via running redundant replicas of Prometheus and using the Alertmanager's [High Availability](https://github.com/prometheus/alertmanager#high-availability)